+(2) The activities performed by a student as an integral part of a pharmacy technician training program that is operated by a vocational school district or joint vocational school district, certified by the Department of Education, or approved by the Ohio Board of Regents;

-- (3) In the case of a person employed after the bill's effective date, activities for the first 210 days following the initial date of employment, if both of the following apply: - -- The person is participating in or has completed a pharmacy technician training program that meets the State Board of Pharmacy's standards for those programs and is making substantial progress in preparation to take a pharmacy technician examination approved by the Board; - -- The results of the person's criminal records check show that the person has not been convicted of or pleaded guilty to any felony. - (4) In the case of a person who completes a pharmacy technician training program that is operated by a vocational school district or joint vocational school district, activities for the first 210 days after completing the program if both of the following apply: - -- The person is making substantial progress in preparation to take a pharmacy technician examination approved by the Board; - -- The results of the person's criminal records check show that the person has not been convicted of or pleaded guilty to any felony.
+(3) In the case of a person employed after the bill's effective date, activities for the first 210 days following the initial date of employment, if both of the following apply:

+--The person is participating in or has completed a pharmacy technician training program that meets the State Board of Pharmacy's standards for those programs and is making substantial progress in preparation to take a pharmacy technician examination approved by the Board;

+--The results of the person's criminal records check show that the person has not been convicted of or pleaded guilty to any felony.

+(4) In the case of a person who completes a pharmacy technician training program that is operated by a vocational school district or joint vocational school district, activities for the first 210 days after completing the program if both of the following apply:

+--The person is making substantial progress in preparation to take a pharmacy technician examination approved by the Board;

+--The results of the person's criminal records check show that the person has not been convicted of or pleaded guilty to any felony.
-A person employed as a pharmacy technician on the bill's effective date does not have to have a criminal records check if the person has been employed as a pharmacy technician for five years or longer.

-The bill does not prohibit the activities of a person employed as a pharmacy technician on the bill's effective date until the earlier of the following:
+(5) In the case of a person employed as a pharmacy technician on the bill's effective date, the bill does not require a criminal records check if the person has been employed as a pharmacy technician for five years or longer.
+It does not prohibit the person's activities until the earlier of the following:

-- --One year after the bill's effective date; - -- The date the person receives notice of the results of a pharmacy technician examination approved by the Board; - --If a criminal records check is required, the date the person and the employer receive the results of a criminal records check that show the person has been convicted of or pleaded guilty to a felony.
+--One year after the bill's effective date;

+--The date of which the person receives notice of the results of a pharmacy technician examination approved by the Board;

+--If a criminal records check is required, the date on which the person and the employer receive the results of a criminal records check that show the person has been convicted of or pleaded guilty to a felony.